Following on my inaugural Whisky Trends post last year, I thought I’d provide an update for what has been a most unusual year.

 Another popular option from the wine world.
 Typically, a specialized rubber cork is placed at the opening of the wine bottle, and a hand pump is used to extract most of the air from the bottle (creating a partial vacuum).
 I’ve used this myself, and it does help keep wine flavourful for a few days (compared to simply re-corking).

-The main issue for whisky is that the seal is not likely to last over the long term – and again, the high-proof ethanol is likely to degrade the rubber gaskets over time.
-I’ve not seen a whisky study done using wine bottle vacuum seals, but the Fan study did look at placing the small whisky bottles in standard food vacuum sealer bags.
-Their results showed no net benefit (or impairment) to this whisky using this method.
-As a result, I recommend you stick without the vacuum seal complexity.
+For whisky, there are two main concerns.
+For one, the seal will not last over the longer term, and the high-proof ethanol is likely to degrade the rubber gaskets over time.
+I’ve not seen a whisky study done using wine bottle vacuum seals, but the Fan study did look at placing the small sealed whisky bottles in standard food vacuum sealer bags.
+Their results showed no net benefit to this whisky using this method (and I wouldn’t have expected any).

 A standard in any chemistry or biology lab, Parafilm is a thin plastic film of paraffin wax.
 Paraffin is a soft, colourless wax used for making candles and crayons, among other things.
 Parafilm is used in labs to temporarily seal an open container (like an Erlenmeyer flask), or for longer-term storage of lidded containers (where are you are trying to prevent moisture or air contamination).